-The data from study 2 were analyzed using one-way ANOVA for the weighted averages based on factor scores in order to evaluate effects of country of origin, cultivation area, cultivation process and flavor profile of oysters on consumers' willingness to buy and willingness to pay for the tested oyster labels.
-Reasons mentioned by consumers explaining their willingness to buy were categorized into themes (country of origin, cultivation area, type of cultivation process and flavor profile).
-19 Reasons were considered positive when willingness to buy was scored above four, on a 7-point scale.
+The data from study 2 were analyzed using a one-way analysis of variance (ANOVA) for the weighted averages based on factor scores to evaluate effects of country of origin, cultivation area, cultivation process, and flavor profile of oysters on consumers' willingness to buy and willingness to pay for the tested oyster labels.
+Reasons mentioned by consumers explaining their willingness to buy were categorized into themes (country of origin, cultivation area, type of cultivation process, and flavor profile).19 Reasons were considered positive when willingness to buy was scored above four, on a seven-point scale.
 Likewise, reasons were considered negative when willingness to buy was scored below four.
-The mentioned categories are expressed as percentages in the result section.
+The categories mentioned are expressed as percentages in the results section.